pooryaparvizi/BioNE/README.md

 &emsp; &emsp; &emsp; Number of training samples utilized in one iteration.
 The default is 200.

 &emsp; &emsp; &emsp; **lr**: &ensp; learning rate in *sdne*\
-&emsp; &emsp; &emsp; The learning rate controls how quickly the model is adapted to the problem.
+&emsp; &emsp; &emsp; The learning rate controls how quickly the model adapts to the problem.
 The default is 0.001.

 &emsp; &emsp; &emsp; **walk-length**: &ensp; Length of the random walk started at each node\
 &emsp; &emsp; &emsp; This parameter is used in *node2vec* and *deepwalk*.
 The default value is 80.